 The animals have been removed from the attic, but you're not done yet.

-What about the droppings left behind in your attic?
-Do you want these hanging above you when you sleep?
-Raccoons are known for using a single spot in your home to relieve themselves, while using another part of your attic as their living area.
-This can cause matted attic insulation and reduced “R” values, which means you continue to lose money as you continue to heat and cool your home.
-It can also lead to stained ceilings and unnecessary odors.
+Raccoons are known for using a single spot in your home as a waste area while using another part of your attic as their living area.
+This can lead to soiled attic insulation and reduced “R” values, which means you continue to lose money as you continue to heat and cool your home.
+It can also lead to unsightly stains on ceilings and an incredibly unpleasant odor.

-Our attic restoration professionals will remove that soiled insulation and replace it with your choice of insulation products.
+Our attic restoration professionals will get rid of soiled insulation and replace it with your choice of insulation products.
 Our specialists can prepare insurance bids with most major insurance companies and get your attic back in shape in no time.
 From gutter protection, attic fan vent guards, roof vent guards, gable vent closures and soffit vent repairs, our team can do it all with one single call.

-Many of these nuisance animals cause problems to your chimney, as well, and require professional chimney repair.
-For all of your attic insulation tips, attic repair, attic restoration and chimney repair needs, contact your local Critter Control office.
+Many of these pest animals also cause problems to your chimney and require professional chimney repair.
+For all your attic insulation tips, attic repair, attic restoration, and chimney repair needs, contact Critter Control of Columbus.